Apply to join our group!

 Postdoctoral fellows in the Utah NeuroRobotics Lab work to establish new lines of research in the field of assistive and rehabilitative brain-computer interface technology for stroke and spinal-cord-injury patients.
 Postdoctoral fellows work closely with an interdisciplinary team of engineers, computer scientists, clinicians, and occupational therapists.
 They are expected to take a leadership role and work independently in experimental design, data collection, data analysis, manuscript publication.
 They will also be encouraged to develop independent research projects, mentor graduate/undergraduate students, and submit individual fellowships and grants.
 The NeuroRobotics Lab is affiliated with the Center for Neural Interfaces and Robotics Center; postdoctoral fellows have a mentorship committee consisting of junior and senior faculty from clinical and engineering departments at the University of Utah.
 Most postdoctoral positions are 2-year positions.

-For further information regarding the availability of postdoctoral positions, please e-mail Dr. George (jake.george@utah.edu) with a CV.
+Salary is commensurate with experience and is guaranteed to be at least at the NIH-recommend level.
+For further information regarding the availability of postdoctoral positions, please e-mail Dr. George (jacob.george@utah.edu) with a CV.

 Come see what Utah has to offer!